Right to Erasure: 5 Tips

 In some cases, the request is exempted or refused.
-Let’s have a closer look at what is the right to erasure and how to handle it properly!
+Let’s take a closer look at what the right to be forgotten is and how to handle it properly!

 What is the Right to Erasure?

 It means that data erasure requests will only be approved in certain circumstances.
-Here are the conditions when the right applies:
+Here are the conditions under which the right applies:

-• Their personal data has become unnecessary and useless to your organization.
+- Their personal data has become unnecessary or useless to your organization.

-• The data was handled for your legitimate interests.
-They object to it, and you’ve no other important interest to keep it.
+- The data was handled for your legitimate interests.
+They object to it, and you’ve got no other important interest in keeping it.

 5 Tips to Handle the Right to Erasure